strikerkenpo/StoreApp/README.md

 This is my first big project.
 I created an online store.
-I didn't add the pictures to the actual code here because I wasn't sure about copywrights for the pictues I used in my project.
+I didn't add the pictures to the actual code here because I wasn't sure about copywrights for the pictures I used in my project.
 This was just something I wanted to do on my own.
 I learned alot from this.
 I also created the APIs that it uses with C#.
 This was on a DB that I have on a VM on my laptop.
 In the Pictures folder you can see the program and how it looks.
 I have a couple of different setups when displaying the merchandise.